PolinaSavelyeva/ImageProcessing/docsSrc/How_Tos/Doing_A_Thing.md

 let myImage = load ("Full/Path/To/Images/Folder/image_name.jpg")
 ```

-Create new function which sequentially applies blur filter and clockwise rotation to images and saves it on CPU:
+Create new function which sequentially applies blur filter and clockwise rotation to images and saves the result:

 ```fsharp
 let applyCustomFilterOnCPU (image: MyImage) (pathToSave : string) =